olamidefasogbon/tictactoe/README.md

-# tictactoe
+# Tic-tac-toe
+## This is a Web-app Game built throughly on Javascript (alogrithms and programming), HTML, and CSS
-The First TIC-TAC-TOE - NG  JS GAME
+## The First TIC-TAC-TOE Javascript Game in Nigeria

-Developed By Fasogbon Olamide .S {Certified Dev.}
+###Developed By Fasogbon Olamide .S {certified-draco}